Links specifically related to the syllabus

 und mit Hilfe von Unterrichtsbeispielen auf die konkrete

 Unterrichtspraxis bezogen.
 Alle Hefte enthalten außerdem

 at the Universität Leipzig.
 Focuses on

 theoretical aspects of language instruction.
 The webpage offers abstracts of all articles, but no full-text versions.

-- By following the same sequence of links, you can also find information about their more practically oriented journal Praxis Deutsch, devoted to providing practical teaching ideas for use at all levels.
+- Also available from the same publisher is their more practically oriented journal Praxis Deutsch, devoted to providing practical teaching ideas for use at all levels.

 American Association of Teachers of German